 There are 49 rooms across the property, each decorated in traditional Caribbean attire and unique local artwork, they provide seclusion from day to day life with no televisions or radios in the rooms.
-Air conditioning is only offered in the Deluxe Beach side rooms or the Beach House.
-However, the hillside rooms provide an open plan layout with the fourth wall missing allowing natural breeze to aerate the rooms and welcome the sounds of the rainforest.
-The ultimate views of the Pitons are seen from the Premium Hillside room or Piton Pool suite, the only room with a private plunge pool.
+Air conditioning is only offered in the Beach Deluxe rooms or The Beach House.
+However, the hillside rooms provide an open-plan layout with the fourth wall missing allowing natural breeze to aerate the rooms and welcome the sounds of the rainforest.
+The ultimate views of the Pitons are seen from the Premium Hillside room or Piton Pool Suite, the only room with a private plunge pool.
 All rooms supply bathrobes, tea and coffee making facilities, and luxury toiletries.

 Food and drink

 Dining options at the hotel consist of a beachfront bar and restaurant which serves light meals during the day and evenings of Caribbean/Indian cuisine.
 Treehouse Restaurant is located on the hillside serving fine dining and excellent views for both breakfast and dinner.
 A wholly vegetarian restaurant, Emeralds, sources many of its ingredients from the properties own organic farm.
 Visit the hotels second beach Anse Mamin for relaxed lunchtime dining at Jungle Grill.

 During the months of July, August and September the minimum child age is six years old.
 The rest of the year has a minimum age of ten years old.
 The Beach Deluxe rooms are most suited to families sharing.
 The Hillside Deluxe and the Premium Hillside rooms can also accommodate extra beds.